toonvandenbos/WpSqlBuilder/README.md

 $users = WpSqlBuilder::users()->get();
 ```

-Or from every table you want with:
+Or from any table you want with:

 ```php
 use WpSqlBuilder\Builder as WpSqlBuilder;